-ID 2611 Curricular Unit Planning and Project Management Regent Carlos Jorge Pinheiro Colaço Learning Outcomes Macroergonomics Knowledge of the underlying theoretical concepts.
+ID 3802 Curricular Unit Planning and Project Management Regent Carlos Jorge Pinheiro Colaço Learning Outcomes Macroergonomics knowledge of the underlying theoretical concepts.
 Application domain methods of analysis macroergonomics.
-Capacity cost-benefit of an Ergonomic Intervention.
+Cost-benefit capacity of an Ergonomic Intervention.
 Syllabus Macroergonomics.
 Determining the cost-effectiveness of ergonomic intervention.
 Structural Dimension of Work System.
 Project Management Methodologies in Ergonomics.
 Analysis and Design of Production Processes.
-Analysis of Results / Benefits of Ergonomic Intervention.
-Examples of application of the Cost-Benefit Analysis of Ergonomic Intervention in the Activity Sectors.
-Evaluation Continuous assessment: Theoretical-component - perform a writing frequency.
-The frequency must have a minimum grade of 9.5Practical component - perform a job, the minimum rating is 9.5.
+Analysis of Results/Benefits of Ergonomic Intervention.
+Examples of application of the Cost-Benefits Analysis of Ergonomic Intervention in the Activity Sectors.
+Evaluation Continuous assessment: Theoretical-component - perform a written test.
+The test has a minimum grade of 9.5.
+Practical component - perform a written work, with a minimum rating of 9.5.
 The note of this component is 30% of the final mark of the course.
-Final evaluation: • Conducting an examination consisting of a written, practical and oral test.
-To access the oral exam is required to obtain the written evidence and practice a minimum grade of 9.5 values.

-D. Beevis and IM Slade, Ergonomics-costs and benefits, Applied Ergonomics.
+Final evaluation: Conducting an examination consisting of a written, practical and oral test.
+To access the oral exam the student is required to obtain the written evidence and practice a minimum grade of 9.5 values.
+Bibliography D. Beevis and IM Slade, Ergonomics-costs and benefits, Applied Ergonomics.
 34 (2005) (5), pp. 413-418.
 Hendrick, HW Humanizing re-engineering organizational effectiveness is true: the macroergonomic approach.
 In: Proceedings of the Human Factors and Ergonomics Society 39th Annual Meeting.
 (1995), p.
 761-765.
 HW Hendrick, Good Ergonomics is Good Economics, The Human Factors and Ergonomics Society, Santa Monica, CA (1997).
+HW Hendrick and BM Kleiner, Macroergonomics: an Introduction to Work System Design, Human Factors and Ergonomics The Society, Santa Monica, CA (2001).
+HW Hendrick and BM Kleiner.
+Macroergonomics-Theories, Methods, and Applications.
+Mahmanh, NJ: Laurence Erlbaum Associates, Publishers (2002) BM Kleiner, Macroergonomics lessons learned from large scale change efforts industry, government, and academia.
+In: O. Brown and HW Hendrick, Editors, Human Factors in Organizational Design and Management, North-Holland, Amsterdam (1996), pp. 483-488.